Idevane/Space-Shmup-Unity-Project/README.md

 - Created a responsive spaceship control system.
 - Added collision detection for projectiles and enemies.

-### Weapons System

-- Players can upgrade their weapons by collecting power-ups.

----

 ## Future Enhancements

 - Add more levels and boss fights.
 - Introduce multiplayer gameplay.
 - Create a leaderboards feature for high scores.
+-  Players can upgrade their weapons by collecting power-ups.

 ---